soumendrak/MTEnglish2Odia/docs/index.md

 - Statistical MT (SMT) and
 - Neural MT (NMT)

 The NMT is giving best score (BLEU score) followed by SMT and RBMT.
+As explained in [this paper](https://arxiv.org/ftp/arxiv/papers/1708/1708.04559.pdf) for Indic languages SMT is performing better (at least 10% higher) than RBMT.
 Based on the reading and analysis from some existing papers, as the corpus is low, for the time-being we will go ahead with SMT ([Statistical Machine Translation](https://en.wikipedia.org/wiki/Statistical_machine_translation)) first.
 As the corpus grows, we will start testing our luck in NMT ([Neural Machine Translation](https://en.wikipedia.org/wiki/Neural_machine_translation))